jamescherti/vim-tab-bar.el/README.md

 The `vim-tab-bar.el` package enhances Emacs' built-in tab-bar, giving it a style similar to Vim's tabbed browsing interface.
 It also ensures that the tab-bar's appearance aligns with the current theme's overall color scheme.

+The `vim-tab-bar.el` Emacs package is also useful for those who use themes that do not configure the tab bar properly, which can make your Emacs tabs look inconsistent.
+The package ensures that tabs maintain a uniform appearance regardless of the theme used.

 ## Table of Contents

 - [Features](#features)